CER Youth Events Procedures and Requirements

 Adult to Youth Ratio

-Our regional ratio is at least one adult to eight youth.
-Events in Upstate NY (St. Lawrence) are 1:7.
-Events in Mid-Atlantic (Joseph Priestly) are 1:5.
+Our regional ratio is at least one adult to seven youth.

 This ratio defines the maximum number of youth a single adult may sponsor or advise at a community con.